bhanukhetharpal/bhanukhetharpal/README.md

 - 🎓  I'm currently pursuing Bachelors of Technology at Indira Gandhi Delhi Technical University for Women.
 - 🌱  I'm intermediately trained in Flutter Development and  Machine Learning.
 - 🌱  I’m currently learning Nodejs.
-- 🔭 I’m currently working on a Research Paper about a chatbot using NLP.
 - 💬  My primary coding and problem solving language is C++.
 - 😄  Pronouns: She/Her